-As part of the VMware integration into Broadcom, they have overhauled their licensing and partner platforms to increase value througout their portfolio.
+As part of the VMware integration into Broadcom, they have overhauled their licensing and partner platforms to increase value throughout their portfolio.

 Let’s review the changes: